Vinz2008/C./README.md

 - [ ] Make closure private to file (like static functions in c)
 - [ ] Split codegen.cpp (and ast.cpp ?) in match.cpp, closures.cpp, etc
 - [ ] Make all functions not used in other files static
-- [ ] Add the timestamp, compile flags and target in info and help

 ## Benchmarks compared to other languages